State Patty's Day: Mixed local feedback

 Initially, bars in downtown State College opened early and welcomed revelers; however, each year has seen a decrease in the number of bars willing to stay open, as local governance has asked them to cut back due to the nuisance it creates on town resources and local law enforcement.

 The holiday sees a significant spike in law-enforcement incidents, a trend that has slightly abated.
 Starting in 2012, the holiday was banned among campus fraternities and sororities.

 In February 2013, just weeks before the event, a committee of university, community, and student leaders created an agreement with three dozen restaurant and beer shops in the area to halt alcohol sales during the drinking holiday.
 In exchange each business was to receive a $5,000 subsidy to account for lost revenue.
 Many bar owners had voiced criticism that they had felt "extreme pressure" to close their doors and accept the terms of the deal.
-Although the subsidy was intended to off-set the financial loss as a result of the closures, the loss of revenue for the employees of the establishments went unaddressed, leaving upwards of 200 bar & restaurant employees without work on what would otherwise be a busy and lucrative Saturday night.
+Although the subsidy was intended to off-set the financial loss as a result of the closures, the loss of revenue for the employees of the establishments went unaddressed, leaving upwards of 200 bar and restaurant employees without work on what would otherwise be a busy and lucrative Saturday night.

 In an apparent lack of support, the State College Tavern Owners Association preemptively elected to reject any proposals made from the University or Borough of State College for the 2014 incarnation of State Patty's Day that would close their businesses.
 Accordingly, at the UPUA meeting on Jan.
 22nd, the motions that were proposed to adopt the University's stance on State Patty's day were amended to reflect the lack of unity on the subject.